34228586

 George Timmins – 7

-Off the bench, Timmins made big hits and supported attacking moves effectively, collecting a chip for Winter’s first try.
+Timmins impressed off the bench with big hits and an essential attacking contribution, collecting Arundell’s chip for Sam Winter’s first try.

 Kepu Tuipulotu – 7